jayantsarda/dotdash-project/README.md

 Write test cases to test various functionalities and features of this app.
 Imagine you are a QA Lead and how would you go about successfully testing this app.
 The more scenarios you cover the better coverage you can provide.

 <h3>Front End Automation:</h3>
 Automate the above test cases in order to test the functional flow through of the application.
 In particular, we want to test options around creating a todo, assigning categories, modifying/deleting existing todos etc. The application should itself be fairly self-explanatory.
 Feel free to email us (jsarda@dotdash.com) with any questions about it.
 Please use the application first to populate data for API.
-I would suggest create some dunny tasks.
 1. Use webdriver to create the test scripts.
 Preferably in Java.
 2. Create a PR against current project or provide your github link for changes.